Responses to the COVID-19 pandemic in March 2020: 5 March

-Dr. Tedros Ghebreyesus, WHO Director-General, stated, “This is not a drill…This is a time for pulling out all the stops”, while UN education agency UNESCO announced that 290 million students globally were now stuck at home.
+Dr. Tedros Ghebreyesus, WHO Director-General, stated, "This is not a drill…This is a time for pulling out all the stops", while UN education agency UNESCO announced that 290 million students globally were now stuck at home.

 South Korea extends a daycare closure across the whole country for two more weeks.
 On the same day, a new 'special care zone' was declared in Gyeongsan after a spike in cases there.

 Australia banned travelers arriving from South Korea, as well as from mainland China and Iran.
 Enhanced screening will be conducted on travelers arriving from Italy.

 The Rome Marathon, scheduled for 29 March, was cancelled.

 The Paris Marathon, scheduled for 5 April, was postponed until October 2020.

 Indonesia will ban travelers arriving from the worst-affected regions of Iran, Italy and South Korea from 8 March.
 Indonesians who arrive from these places will undergo a health examination.

 The Catholic Church of Singapore will resume services on 14 March with precautions in place.

 Japan announced voluntary self-quarantine up to two weeks at designated facilities for travellers arriving from China and South Korea from 9 March.
 This measure would last until 31 March for now.
 Visas for these travellers are also cancelled too.

 Thailand classifies four countries and two territories as danger zones, with measures expected soon.

 6 March

-The UN's top human rights official, Michelle Bachelet (OHCHR) appealed for business to put rights “front and centre” when implementing preventive measures to avoid harming the poorest in society, while the Director-General of the WHO announced that the agency was working with the World Economic Forum to engage private companies globally in meeting the demand for medical products.
+The UN's top human rights official, Michelle Bachelet (OHCHR) appealed for business to put rights "front and centre" when implementing preventive measures to avoid harming the poorest in society, while the Director-General of the WHO announced that the agency was working with the World Economic Forum to engage private companies globally in meeting the demand for medical products.

 Russia isolated 700 people in St. Petersburg, including many students, due to contact with an Italian student who had been diagnosed the day before.

 Bhutan banned all tourists from arriving in the country for two weeks with immediate effect.
 This comes after its first confirmed case.
 Schools will also be closed for two weeks in the Dzongkhags of Thimphu, Paro and Punakha, and international conferences and seminars are postponed.

 After India confirmed its 31st case, India ordered all international passengers to be screened upon entry to the country.

 Samsung Electronics moved all of its phone production from Gumi, South Korea to a factory in Vietnam, as production was constantly being stopped and six workers at the Gumi factory had already contracted the virus.

-In Panama, the Health Ministry (Minsa) enabled a hotline (169) to allow people who potentially have coronavirus to consult a doctor.
-On the same day, it was announced that over 800 people were under medical surveillance, and 30 people had tested negative for the virus.
-The Minsa also advised against using a surgical mask, as it could cause paranoia within society.
-Panama has also further enhanced its screening measures at all points of entry.